Sunday, January 11, 2015

 Maybe I'll blog about it.
 Maybe I won't.
 The most I will say right now is that I lost hope in something for which I had been reaching my entire life.
 My heart dried up and cracked, then crumbled into dust, pebbles, rocks and boulders, leaving me buried beneath the rubble.
 I just laid there for a while, letting the dust settle, feeling the grit in my teeth.
 If I breathed too deeply, the dust flooded my lungs and choked me.
-Just resting seemed like the best thing to do.
+I simply had to rest, pinned beneath its weight.

 An efficient, businesslike Kate took over and ran things for a while.
 She does a good job, that Kate.
 She works and cleans and cooks.
 She runs Facebook and Instagram.
 She remembers to document the happy times so I can revisit them later.
 I like her quite a bit.
 She helps me figure things out.

 After a while, the business Kate went searching for the real Kate.
 The authentic one.
 The one who can feel things, who can laugh and cry, who can share both the bad and the good.
 She went searching with a flashlight and prodded through the rubble until she found me.
 She held out her hand and I took hold.

 Here I am again.
 The authentic Kate.
 Like two parts of me have been put back together.